swiftly-solution/documentation/src/docs/scripting/events/gameevents/onservermessage.md

 ---

 # OnServerMessage
-This event is triggered when a generic server message
+This event is triggered when server_message is triggered.
 ::: tabs
 @tab Lua
 ```lua